 The Oath of the Ancient is a bit like adding a Wizard or Druid to your Paladin.
-This is perfect for paladins who want to be a little more nature-y or good without the structure of kings or gods.
-They are knights of light and life, struggling to protect the beautiful and joyous things in the world.
-Acting with mercy and kindness, you’ll kindle the light of hope, and doing that will give you nature powers.
-Your Channel Divinity lets you ensnare your foes, and your spells let you lock down enemies and show that nature can nurture… but it can also smite.
+This is perfect for paladins who want to be a little more nature-y without any kings or gods.
+They are knights of light and life!
+And they’re struggling to protect the beautiful and joyous things in the world!
+Big mood.
+Acting with mercy and kindness, you’ll kindle the light of hope.
+Doing that will give you nature powers.
+Your Channel Divinity lets you ensnare your foes, and your spells let you lock down enemies.
+Nature can nurture… but it can also smite.

 Paladins who follow the Oath of Conquest do not really resemble the traditional paladin.
 Instead they use fear and conquest to try and douse the flames of hope, ordering the world under their tyrannical rule.
 Practically speaking, this is all about hampering your enemies at every turn, taking them out of the fight long enough for you to deal with threats one by one.
 Their spells are very “overlord-y” too.
 It’s like adding an evil cleric to your paladin–lots of fear based powers that can isolate or lock down enemies.

 Oath of Devotion paladins are the most traditional paladins out there.
-They follow the tenets of honesty, courage, compassion, honor, and duty–their spells let them protect the weak (and the other party members), their channel divinity gives them their Charisma bonus to their attack roll as well, so you’ll definitely hit–it’s real straightforward but it’s great for the beginning paladin who wants to do a little bit of everything and still feel cool.
+They follow the tenets of honesty, courage, compassion, honor, and duty.
+Their spells let them protect the weak, plus their other party members.
+And channel divinity gives them their Charisma bonus to their attack roll as well, so you’ll definitely hit.
+It’s real straightforward.
+But it’s great for the beginning paladin who wants to do a little bit of everything and still feel cool.

 Swearing an Oath of Glory means that your paladin is all about heroism and personal glory.
-If you want to be the biggest and best himbo you can be, Oath of Glory is a great place to start.
-You believe in challenges and tests and honing the body which means you’re extra fast and great at moving on the battlefield, and you gain super strength with your channel divinity.
+Do you want to be the biggest and best himbo you can be?
+Oath of Glory is a great place to start.
+You believe in challenges and tests that hone the body, which means you’re extra fast and great at moving on the battlefield.
+Plus, you gain super strength with your channel divinity.

 Paladins who swear the Oath of Redemption are given over to another path entirely.
 These resemble the other paladins least of all.
 They are all about peace, serenity, and The For–er–Wisdom.
-This one’s real interesting–kind of like adding a monk to your paladin, this subclass really changes the class, granting you more protective and de-escalation spells, while your channel divinity lets you discourage others from attacking by dealing damage back to creatures who damage your friends.
+This one’s really interesting.
+Kind of like adding a monk to your paladin, this subclass really changes the class.
+It grants you more protective and de-escalation spells.
+Meanwhile, your channel divinity lets you discourage others from attacking by dealing damage back to creatures who damage your friends.

 Finally, for paladins who look outward to the stars, the Oath of the Watcher is all about protecting the mortal planes from otherworldly threats.
 You swear to basically be a cosmic superhero–focused on stopping threats from beyond the stars.
-With spells that let you ferret out secrets and deal extra damage to aberrations and other otherworldly threats, these paladins feel a lot like the type you’d play when you want to belong to a secret order or if you want to feel like a supernatural hunter.
+With your spells, you can ferret out secrets or deal extra damage to aberrations and other-otherworldly threats.
+These paladins feel a lot like the type you’d play if you belong to a secret order of supernatural hunters.

 And finally the Oath of Vengeance is for paladins who like the idea of all the damage that paladins can do, but want to focus it on dealing with a single, powerful enemy.
-You can designate a target and either take it out of the fight with your magic, or give yourself on advantage against an enemy you vow enmity against.
+You can designate a target and take it out of the fight with your magic.
+Or you can give yourself an advantage against an enemy you vow enmity against.
 Your spells are dedicated to helping you track down your target and deal damage.

 At any rate, that’s the Paladin.
-A diverse, yet focused class that can hold down a party in their own right–and unstoppable when backed by an awesome team.
+A diverse, yet focused class that can hold down a party in their own right.
+They’re unstoppable when backed by an awesome team.